PetarZecevic/eloquent-javascript/chapter_6/README.txt

     + The constructor will have its this variable bound to a fresh object, and unless it explicitly returns another object value, this new object will be returned from the call.
+    + A prototype can be used at any time to add new properties and methods to all objects based on it.
+    + JavaScript distinguishes between enumerable and nonenumerable properties.
+    + All properties that we create by simply assigning to them are enumerable.
+    + The standard properties in Object.prototype are all nonenumerable, which is why they do not show up in such a for/in loop.
+    + It is possible to define our own nonenumerable properties by using the Object.defineProperty function.
+    + The object’s hasOwnProperty method checks if our object has the property, without checking the prototypes.